-As the resource flow network becomes an important research method of project scheduling, its application has also made some fruitful achievements gradually.
-For example, Van de Vonder, Demeulemeester, Herroelen, & Leus (2005) make a research in the ADFF method (the scattered buffer methods of the uncertain duration), modify ADFF method by applying resource flow network to solve the resource conflict issue, and implement a comparison research with CC/BM in terms of solution robustness and quality robustness.
+As the resource flow network becomes an important research method for project scheduling, its application has also made some gradual productive achievements.
+For example, Van de Vonder, Demeulemeester, Herroelen and Leus (2005) researched the ADFF method (scattered buffer methods of uncertain duration) and modified it by applying the resource flow network to solve the resource conflict issue.
+They implemented a comparison research with critical chain scheduling / buffer management in terms of the solution and quality robustness.

-Based on the resource flow network, Van de Vonder, Demeulemeester, & Herroelen (2008) analyse the project scheduling with uncertain duration, present three scattered buffer methods of RFDFF, VADE and STC, and make a comparison analysis of the robustness of the three methods via experiments.
-It is shown that the solution robustness of STC method is better than the other two.
-Tian & Demeulemeester (2010b) and Tian & Demeulemeester (2010a), in their studies of the discrete-time and resource trade-off problem in the railway scheduling, they introduce the concept of resource flow network algorithm and analyse the influence of various scheduling strategies on the average duration, the standard deviation of the duration, the timely project completion probability and the stability cost of the schedule through simulation experiments.
-When Lambrechts, Demeulemeester, & Herroelen (2011) study the RCPSP, they propose two surrogate robustness metrics on the basis of resource flow network, which reflects the delay of active duration that is caused by resource breakdowns under different scenarios.
-The authors use Artigues algorithm to generate resource flow network, and consider that Artigues algorithm consumes shorter time compared with MABO algorithm while guaranteeing the stability of the schedule.
+Based on the resource flow network, Van de Vonder, Demeulemeester and Herroelen (2008) analysed project scheduling with an uncertain duration and presented the three scattered buffer methods of resource flow dependent float factor, virtual activity duration extension and starting time criticality (STC) and compared the robustness of the three methods via experiments.
+The solution robustness of the STC method is better than that of the other two.

+In their studies on the discrete-time and resource trade-off problem in railway scheduling, Tian and Demeulemeester (2010b, 2010a) introduced the concept of the resource flow network algorithm.
+They analysed the influence of various scheduling strategies on the average duration, standard deviation of the duration, timely project completion probability (TPCP), and SC of the schedule through simulation experiments.

+Lambrechts, Demeulemeester and Herroelen (2011) studied the RCPSP.
+They proposed two surrogate robustness metrics based on the resource flow network, reflecting the delay of active duration caused by resource breakdowns under different scenarios.
+The authors used the Artigues algorithm to generate the resource flow network and considered that the Artigues algorithm takes less time than the MABO algorithm while guaranteeing the schedule stability.

-Naber & Kolisch (2014) and Naber (2017) propose four discrete time models for the resource-constrained project scheduling problem with flexible resource profiles (FRCPSP) to determine the start time, resource profile and duration of each activity, in which the variable-intensity-based scheduling model has significant advantages in terms of solution quality and running time.
+Naber and Kolisch (2014) and Naber (2017) proposed four discrete-time models for the RCPSP with flexible resource profiles to determine the start time, resource profile and duration of each activity.
+The variable-intensity-based scheduling model has significant advantages in terms of solution quality and running time.

-Cui & Liang (2018) presents a two-stage integrated optimization algorithm to generate robust project schedule.
-In the first stage, a myopic expected penalty cost (MEPC) algorithm is devised to build a stable resource flow network by efficiently allocating resources among activities.
-In the second stage, an expected penalty cost (EPC) algorithm that relies on the fixed resource flow network is proposed to minimize the expected penalty cost by inserting time buffers before the activities with higher delay risks.
-And Liang et al. (2020) study the robust project scheduling in the presence of activity duration variability and propose a bi-objective optimisation model of project due date and total starting time criticality.
-Then a two-stage heuristic algorithm is developed which deals with the resource allocation problem in the first stage and optimally determines the position and size of time buffers with simulated annealing algorithm in the second stage.
+Cui and Liang (2018) presented a two-stage integrated optimisation algorithm to generate a robust project schedule.
+In the first stage, a myopic expected penalty cost algorithm builds a stable resource flow network by efficiently allocating resources to activities.
+In the second stage, an expected penalty cost algorithm that relies on the fixed resource flow network minimises the expected penalty cost by inserting time buffers before activities with higher delay risks.

+Liang et al. (2020) studied robust project scheduling in the presence of activity duration variability and proposed a bi-objective optimisation model of the project due date and the total starting time criticality.
+Then, a two-stage heuristic algorithm deals with the resource allocation problem in the first stage and optimally determines the position and size of the time buffers with the simulated annealing algorithm in the second stage.

-With the increasing research achievements of resource flow network and its application, it is required to propose the generation algorithm of resource flow network and improve the efficiency of it.
-This paper focuses on the research of resource flow network algorithm and its implementation.
+With the increasing research achievements concerning the resource flow network and its application, the generation algorithm of the resource flow network is proposed to improve its efficiency.
+This paper focuses on the research on the resource flow network algorithm and its implementation.